sajjal-4/CodeAlpha/README.md

 The Student Grade Tracker allows users to input student names and their corresponding grades, providing functionalities to calculate average grades and display grade summaries.

 ### Implementation
-- The program allows adding, updating, and deleting student grades.
+- The program allows adding, calculate average and display grades.
 - It is implemented in Python.

 ## Installation